-Should you have any queries or complaints in relation to how we use your Personal Information, please contact us at Privacy@provequity.co.uk.
-Should you wish to take any complaints or queries further, you have the right to contact the Information Commissioner's Office regarding such issues.
+We take very seriously any complaints we receive about our use of Personal Information.
+Should you have any queries or complaints in relation to how we use your Personal Information, please contact us at [email protected].

 Our Website may, from time to time, contain links to and from third party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these websites or their related policies.
 Please check these policies before you submit any Personal Information via these websites.